Sonic-LockandLoad/Sonic-LockandLoad/README.md

 - The weapons are way too unbalanced for multiplayer.
 Try it and see.
 - The ACS crap I've done makes multiplayer hard to achieve.
 - Every character will just look like Doomguy, because I haven't bothered to make sprites for the player character.
+- This mod uses ZScript, so it's incompatible with Zandronum.
+- GZDoom is not intended for multiplayer.